LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 ```
 <br>

 In order to detect a medium effect size, with 90% power, we need 117 respondents (N = 116.75).
-And to detect a large effect size?
+What if we wanted to detect a large effect size?

 In your google doc, type your answer to:
 **To detect a large size effect, will we need more observations in our sample, or fewer?
 Why?**